-Full raw water systems have been used for a longer time and it is an old engine and usually present in old boats.
+Full raw water systems have been used for a longer time, and it is an old engine and is usually present in old boats.

 This engine works by sucking the water from the engine to cool it down.
 When the water of the place you are in goes into the engine cooling passageways, it decreases the heat by heating the water.

 And then it drops all the heated water in the lake or river you are in.